atlassian-archive/brisk-docs/PARCEL_BRISK_README.md

    from brisk to parcel.
    1. cd into the root of the parcel repository and run `pwd`
    2. In brisk's root run `yarn link:parcel <output of pwd` - this will set up the symlinks for you.

+3a.
+Alternatively, you can use [link-monorepos-badly](https://www.npmjs.com/package/link-monorepos-badly) by following its documentation.

 4. In the Parcel repo, perform a build with `yarn build`. **Any changes to Parcel source will require a build to be reflected**.
 5. `cd` to `packages/website` in the Brisk repo, and run the demo site with `yarn dev`
 6. Load the entry page by navigating to `http://localhost:3001`